The Two Captains: Plot summary

 After a postman drowns, Sanya, 8, finds a bag full of letters.
 As the envelopes are all wet, there is no way to read the addresses and send the letters.
 A neighbour, Aunt Dasha, reads the letters to anyone willing to listen during the cold winter evenings.
 Thus Sanya first hears of the lost Arctic expedition that will become the meaning of his life.
 For now on he is only fascinated by the brave people and their adventures, though he already can understand that the expedition is probably lost and all its participants are dead.
 Meanwhile, tragedy comes into his own life.
 One night he goes fishing in the river and witnesses a murder.
 Next morning his own father is accused of it, the accusation based on the knife with the name of "Grigoryev" beside the victim.
 Sanya knows that it is he who has lost the knife, but he cannot tell anything because he is mute.
 Sanya's father is taken to prison and eventually dies there.
 During the hard and hungry winter of father's being in prison, mother sends Sanya and his sister, also Sanya (he is Alexander and she is Alexandra) to a village to live the two of them all alone.
 There Sanya meets the Doctor, a runaway revolutionary, who teaches the boy to speak.
-He disappears three days after his mysterious arrival, but Sanya keeps practicing all winter - only to start speaking when it is told of father's death.
+He disappears three days after his mysterious arrival, but Sanya keeps practicing all winter - only to start speaking when he is told of his father's death.
 Eventually mother comes for the children and takes them home, where they discover she is about to remarry.
 The stepfather turns out to be cruel and selfish, and he abuses the children heavily.
 Mother realizes that and soon dies, probably after committing suicide (this is not specified; it could be an accident after which she has no will to live, though suicide is also possible, as to parallel the fates of Sanya and Katya's parents).
 Sanya then agrees to his best friend Pyetka's urges and the two escape to search for a better life in Turkestan, which they see as a magical land of the East.
 They give each other a pledge taken from the poem Ulysses of Alfred, Lord Tennyson: "To strive, to seek, to find and not to yield".
 This pledge always helps Sanya go on.
 After months of wandering through the winter forests, through war-beaten Russia of the 1917 winter, they end up in the hunger-stricken Moscow.
 Reality smashes in their faces, they get separated and lose each other for many years.
 Sanya ends up in an orphanage.